giri2021/loan-approval/README.md

 2. (previous_application.csv) contains information about the client’s previous loan data.
 It contains the data on whether the previous application had been Approved, Cancelled, Refused or Unused offer.

 3. (columns_description.csv) is data dictionary which describes the meaning of the variables.

+## Results Expected by Learners
+Present the overall approach of the analysis in a presentation.
+Mention the problem statement and the analysis approach briefly.

+Identify the missing data and use appropriate method to deal with it.
+(Remove columns/or replace it with an appropriate value)

+Hint: Note that in EDA, since it is not necessary to replace the missing value, but if you have to replace the missing value, what should be the approach.
+Clearly mention the approach.

+Identify if there are outliers in the dataset.
+Also, mention why do you think it is an outlier.
+Again, remember that for this exercise, it is not necessary to remove any data points.

+Identify if there is data imbalance in the data.
+Find the ratio of data imbalance.

+Hint: How will you analyse the data in case of data imbalance?
+You can plot more than one type of plot to analyse the different aspects due to data imbalance.
+For example, you can choose your own scale for the graphs, i.e. one can plot in terms of percentage or absolute value.
+Do this analysis for the ‘Target variable’ in the dataset ( clients with payment difficulties and all other cases).
+Use a mix of univariate and bivariate analysis etc.